Milestones

 - KeyMed Inc. renamed Olympus Industrial America Inc.

-- Introduces Voice Trek DM-1 recorder equipped with MP3 recording.
+- Introduced Voice Trek DM-1 recorder equipped with MP3 recording.

-- Reaches 22 million Stylus film cameras sold.
+- Reached 22 million Stylus film cameras sold.

-- Reaches 10 million CAMEDIA digital cameras sold.
+- Reached 10 million CAMEDIA digital cameras sold.

-- Announces the Market Release of the AU2700™ and AU5400™ Chemistry Immuno Analyzers for high-volume needs.
+- Announced the Market Release of the AU2700™ and AU5400™ Chemistry Immuno Analyzers for high-volume needs.

 2000